iNavFlight/inav/docs/Navigation.md

 If barometer is NOT present, RTH will fly directly to home, altitude control here is up to pilot.

-If barometer is present, RTH will maintain altitude during the return and when home is reached.
-A copter will attempt automated landing.
+If barometer is present, RTH will maintain altitude during the return.
+When home is reached, a copter will attempt automated landing.
+An airplane will either loiter around the home position, or attempt an automated landing, depending on your settings.
 When deciding what altitude to maintain, RTH has 6 different modes of operation (controlled by *nav_rth_alt_mode* and *nav_rth_altitude* cli variables):
 * 0 (NAV_RTH_NO_ALT) - keep current altitude during whole RTH sequence (*nav_rth_altitude* is ignored)
 * 1 (NAV_RTH_EXTRA_ALT) - climb to current altitude plus extra margin prior to heading home (*nav_rth_altitude* defines the extra altitude (cm))